franky-cast/Blackjack-Game/README.md

 # Blackjack-Game
  Web app blackjack game.

-# Build a Blackjack Game

-What began as a tutorial project from [Section 4: Build a Blackjack Game](https://scrimba.com/learn/learnjavascript/lets-build-a-blackjack-game-coa954d1fb213d2a9d5a1c8ab) has turned into a personal project.
+Began as a project from [Section 4: Build a Blackjack Game](https://scrimba.com/learn/learnjavascript/lets-build-a-blackjack-game-coa954d1fb213d2a9d5a1c8ab) has turned into a personal project.

 ## Table of contents